litelibs/literepo/README.md

 # Developers

-This remaining section outlines information for developers that want to contribute to the `usagef` project
+This remaining section outlines information for developers that want to contribute to this project

 ## Testing